Probabilistic Symmetry for Multi-Agent Dynamics: PECCO

 \subsection{Probabilistic Symmetry through Equivariant Neural Networks}

 Rotational equivariance effectively reduces the dimension of the data space by placing different samples in the same equivalence class.
 This improves data coverage for better probabilistic modeling.

-Intuitively, real-world trajectory dynamics have intrinsic symmetry.
-That is, if the past trajectories and environmental data such as the lane and map are rotated, then the probability of a rotated future trajectory will be equally likely.
-We can model the probability density function $p_\theta$ as an invariant function of its inputs,
+Intuitively, real-world trajectory dynamics has intrinsic symmetry.
+That is, if past trajectories and environmental data such as the map is rotated, then the probability of a rotated future trajectory will be equally likely.
+We can model the probability density function $p_\theta$ as an invariant function of its inputs as in \autoref{eqn:invariant_prob}.
+Here, each past and future position $x^{(i)}_j \in \mathbb{R}^2$ is transformed according the standard representation $\rho_1$.